Marius Trésor: Early life and education

+Career

-Trésor's career began with the French club Ajaccio.
-He also played for Olympique de Marseille and Girondins de Bordeaux.
-With Marseille, he won the French Cup in 1976.
-He also won the Ligue 1 title in 1984 with Girondins de Bordeaux.
+Trésor's career began with the French club Ajaccio in 1969, and he later played for Olympique de Marseille and Girondins de Bordeaux.
+With Marseille, he won the French Cup in 1976, and won the Ligue 1 title in 1984 with Bordeaux.

 For the France national team, Trésor played in the World Cup in 1978 and 1982.
 He obtained 65 international caps, scoring four goals.

+Recognition

+Trésor is regarded as one of the best defenders of his generation, and as one of France's greatest ever defenders.

+He was named by Pelé as one of the top 125 greatest living footballers.